LeonardoAcquaroli/manage-a-farm-with-reinforcement-learning/README.md

 ## Usage

-Run the notebook to train two different Reinforcement learning algorithms usign the Value Function Approximation approach, SARSA and Montecarlo.
+Run the `train.ipynb` notebook to train two different Reinforcement learning algorithms usign the Value Function Approximation approach (SARSA and Montecarlo) and the REINFORCE method with Advantage function (with linear functions or neural networks).

 # Text of the problem
 ### With my edits (in bold)